shanexu/kwm/examples/README.md

 ### Keybindings

 The following keybindings are provided in the `khdrc` file.
-This is a config file for [Khd](https://github.com/koekeishiya/khd), a program meant for creating various types of keybindins.
+This is a config file for [Khd](https://github.com/koekeishiya/khd), a program meant for creating various types of keybindings.
 Feel free to use any other tool that allows mapping a key-combination to some command.

 I strongly recommend taking the time to experiment and set up your own binds, instead of using the ones provided here.